 Note: The growth targets shown have been estimated using a quantile regression procedure that estimates growth at the appropriate conditional growth percentile based on year-to-year achievement gains observed in a combined historical data set data set that includes achievement gains demonstrated statewide from the 2017 to the 2018 SC READY, from the 2018 to 2019 SC READY, and from the 2021 to 2022 SC READY.
 To find an individual student's target scores for the current year SC READY, round down the vertical scale score (VSS) of their prior-year SC READY (whether ELA or Mathematics) to the nearest multiple of 10 and find that score in the gray column in the center of the table.
-Then, for the ELA SC READY, track to the left on that row to the student's current grade level or, for the Mathematics SC READY, track to the right on that row to the student's current year set.
+Then, for the ELA SC READY, track to the left on that row to the student's current grade level or, for the Mathematics SC READY, track to the right on that row to the student's current year test.
 The minimum VSS point gains that are needed to meet the MAT goal are shown in the unshaded column and gains needed to meet the AVT goal are shown in the shaded column.
 Add these target gains to the appropriate prior year SC READY in ELA or Mathematics.

+^o Changes in the 2025 ELA SC READY made to align with changes in the 2023 South Carolina College- and Career-Ready Standards for English Language Arts are likely to require recalculation of growth targets for the ELA SC READY for the 2026 Accountability Manual.
+Those growth targets will use the same conditional growth percentiles (CGPs) displayed in Table 13.
+The targets displayed here were developed using the same version of the SC READY that has been linked with state-approved interim and benchmark assessments and shown here for instructional use.
 Because MATs and AVTs are assigned based on scores that are rounded down to the nearest multiple of ten, all students whose prior year scores round down to the same score are assigned the same target gains, irrespective of the actual achievement level assigned to those scores.
 Therefore, Table 13 indicates that the Prior Achievement Bands listed are approximately equal to the achievement levels indicated in the Academic Achievement section (e.g., Prior Achievement Band 4 is " \approx upper half of Approaches").
 Specific examples are given in the How Rating Points are Earned for the Indicator section forthcoming.